What you need to know about COVID-19 variants mu, delta and mutations | ExBulletin

 What you need to know about COVID-19 variants mu, delta and mutations

-A new COVID-19 variant called B.1621, or mu by the World Health Organization, is being monitored by scientists.
-While this variant is making news, it’s not the dominant strain in the United States or elsewhere, said Dr. John Oholo of the Mayo Clinic …
+new COVID-19 (New Coronavirus Infection) Variant called B.1621, Or mu is monitored by scientists by the World Health Organization.This variant makes the news, but says it’s not the dominant stock in the United States or elsewhere Dr. John Oholo, Mayo Clinic Infectious Disease Doctor.

+“NS Delta variant At the moment, it’s actually the dominant stock everywhere.
+It’s important for scientists and public health officials to pay attention to this, but we’re still in a position where mu variants aren’t a concern and look to the future. “

+The highly infectious delta variant is twice as contagious as the previous variant.
+It was first confirmed in India in December 2020.
+Mu was first detected in Colombia in January 2021.
+Since the beginning of the pandemic, mutations in SARS-CoV-2, the virus that causes COVID-19, have emerged.

 Sources